fannix/fannix.github.io/_posts/2018-03-04-TakeMeHome.markdown

 A missing kid (or pet) is the worst nightmare that could happen to a happy family.
 In the United States, an estimated 460,000 children are reported missing every year.
 And in the most unfortunate cases, many missing kids are actually abducted and trafficked, and the International Labour Organization estimates that 1.2 million children are trafficked each year.

 Usually, law enforcement and government takes the main responsibility of bringing the children back.
 In reality, they often need to work on multiple cases at the same time, and it limits their time that can be spent on any specific case.
-But we believe that to bring every missing kid home is of the utmost importance.
-And with the new technology, we are able to empower people and take some responsibility of finding missing kids.
-We also believes that we need to reward people that take these responsibility in order to get more people involve in.
+But to bring every missing kid home is of the utmost importance.
+And we believe that with technology innovation, people should be empowered and everyone can take some responsibility of finding missing kids.
+We also believes that we need to reward people that fulfill these responsibility in order to get more people involve in.

+TakeMeHome is an android app that everyone can use to find missing kids or pets.
+It leverages the Beacon technology and the NEO blockchain technology cleverly to create a missing-kids-search network.
+Beacons are used to identify missing subjects and determine their location.
+NEO blockchain is used to give the people who make contributions the well-deserved credit and make sure the network stay healthy and can grow.

+This application shows that blockchain is not just a up-and-coming technology for economy life, but can also be used to improve the general welfare of the society.

+## Challenges

-To achieve such goals, several block issues need to be solved.
+Building such app is not an easy task.
+Several blocking issues need to be solved.
 These include:
 1. how to identify the missing subject.
 2. how to locate the missing subject.
 3. how to mobilize as many people as possible to join this effort.

-TakeMeHome is an android app that helps to find missing kids or pets.
-It leverages the Beacon technology and the NEO blockchain technology cleverly to create a missing-kids-search network.
-Beacons are used to identify missing subjects and determine their location.
-NEO blockchain is used to give the people who make contributions the well-deserved credit and make sure the network stay healthy and can grow.

-This application shows that blockchain is not just a up-and-coming technology for economy life, but can also be used to improve the general welfare of the society.
+In the following section, we will show how we tackle these issues via innovative combination of Beacon technology and blockchain.

 ## Design and implementation